devkral/web-payments-connector/docs/django.rst

    .. note::

-      Variant names are used in URLs so it's best to stick to ASCII.
+      Variant names may are used in URLs so it's best to stick to ASCII.

    .. note::